DesecratedTree/Feather-742/README.md

 Please note when launching via Jar, you will need to place the /data/ directory where the Jar file is located.
 Please see the attached screenshot.
 You can get this folder by downloading the repo as a zip.

+The server may throw an error for /data/cache/ not being present.
+Make sure this is added!

 ![image](https://github.com/user-attachments/assets/6071a710-7043-4758-b088-4077d4d995d9)

 Requires JDK 8.